-- and juveniles in the criminal justice system.
-Similar to fiscal and 1 2 environmental impact statements, they provide legislators and State agency executives with a statistical analysis of the projected impact 3 4 of policy changes before legislative deliberation or rule adoption. - h.
-It is altogether fitting and proper, and in the public interest, to require racial and ethnic impact statements to be prepared for bills, resolutions, or amendments that may result in an increase or a decrease in the State's adult and juvenile pretrial detention, sentencing, probation, or parole populations. - It is also altogether fitting and proper, and in the public interest, to require racial and ethnic impact statements to be included in the notice of a proposed agency rule that could increase or decrease the State's adult and juvenile pretrial detention, sentencing, probation, or parole populations.
+- g.
+Racial and ethnic 3community criminal justice and public safety 3 impact statements are 2[a tool] tools 2 to guide policymakers in proactively assessing how proposed sentencing initiatives affect racial and ethnic disparities 2of adults and juveniles 2 in the criminal justice system.
+Similar to fiscal and environmental impact statements, they provide legislators and State agency executives with a statistical analysis of the projected impact of policy changes before legislative deliberation or rule adoption. - h.
+It is altogether fitting and proper, and in the public interest, to require racial and ethnic 3community criminal justice and public safety 3 impact statements to be prepared for bills, resolutions, or amendments that may result in an increase or a decrease in the State's 2adult and juvenile 2 pretrial detention, sentencing, probation, or parole populations. - i.
+It is also altogether fitting and proper, and in the public interest, to require racial and ethnic 3community criminal justice and public safety 3 impact statements to be included in the notice of a proposed agency rule that could increase or decrease the State's 2adult and juvenile 2 pretrial detention, sentencing, probation, or parole populations.

-(New section) a.
-The Legislative Services Commission shall direct the Office of Legislative Services to prepare a racial and ethnic impact statement for each proposed criminal justice bill, resolution, or amendment that would affect pretrial detention, sentencing, probation, or parole policies concerning adults and juveniles in this State including, but not limited to, any bill, resolution, or amendment that establishes a new crime or offense; modifies a crime or offense or the penalties associated with a crime or offense established under current law; or modifies procedures under current law for sentencing, parole, or probation, prior to any vote being taken on the bill, resolution, or amendment in either House of the Legislature.

-b.
-The racial and ethnic impact statement required in subsection a. of this section shall include, but not be limited to, a statistical analysis of how the change in policy would affect racial and ethnic minorities , the impact of the change in policy on correctional facilities and services for racial and ethnic minorities, and the estimated number of criminal and juvenile justice matters involving racial and ethnic minorities adjudicated each year.
+- 2. (New section) a.
+The Legislative Services Commission shall direct the Office of Legislative Services to prepare a racial and ethnic 3community criminal justice and public safety 3 impact statement for each proposed criminal justice bill, resolution, or amendment that would affect pretrial detention, sentencing, probation, or parole policies 2concerning adults and juveniles 2 in this State 2including, but not limited to, any bill, resolution, or amendment that establishes a new crime or offense; modifies a crime or offense or the penalties associated with a crime or offense established under current law; or modifies procedures under current law for sentencing, parole, or probation, 2 prior to any vote being taken on the bill, resolution, or amendment in either House of the Legislature. - b.
+The racial and ethnic 3community criminal justice and public safety3 impact statement required in subsection a. of this section shall include, but not be limited to, 3an assessment of the potential impact of the proposed legislation on racial and ethnic minorities, including whether it is likely to have a disproportionate or unique impact on the racial and ethnic communities in the State and the rationale, if any, for the proposed legislation having an identifiable impact on racial and ethnic persons in this State, 3 a statistical analysis of how the change in policy would affect racial and ethnic minorities 2, the impact of the change in policy on correctional facilities and services for racial and ethnic minorities, 3[and]3 the estimated number of criminal and juvenile justice matters involving racial and ethnic minorities adjudicated each year2, and the anticipated effect of the change in policy on public safety in racial and ethnic communities in the State and for victims and potential victims in those communities3.

-State agencies shall make data available to the Office of Legislative Services for the purposes of preparing racial and ethnic impact statements.
+c.
+State agencies shall make data available to the Office of Legislative Services for the purposes of preparing racial and ethnic 3community criminal justice and public safety 3 impact statements.